moleculerjs/site/source/docs/0.15/events.md

         "send.mail": {
             // Validation schema
             params: {
-                from: "string|optional",
+                from: "string|optional",  // Optional string parameter
-                to: "email",
+                to: "email", // Required email parameter
-                subject: "string"
+                subject: "string" // Required string parameter
             },
             handler(ctx) {
                 this.logger.info("Event received, parameters OK!", ctx.params);
+                // ... send email logic
             }
         }
     }
 };
 ```

+### Handling Validation Errors:

->The validation errors are not sent back to the caller, they are logged or you can catch them with the new [global error handler](broker.html#Global-error-handler).
+The validation errors are not sent back to the caller, they are logged and you can catch them with the [global error handler](broker.html#Global-error-handler).

 # Internal events
 The broker broadcasts some internal events.
 These events always starts with `$` prefix.